 The 10 highest infringing red-light speed cameras all had high compliance rates, with more than 99 per cent of drivers passing the cameras without being infringed for running red lights or speeding.
 Where cameras have been operating for longer than two years, infringements have generally decreased over time.

-Analysis of point-to-point speed enforcement lengths shows that there has been a low number of heavy vehicle crashes since cameras started operating.
-Infringement data for average speed offences in the 24 point-to-point enforcement lengths shows a high level of compliance and a low number of infringements.
+Analysis of average speed camera enforcement lengths (formerly known as point-to-point speed enforcement lengths) shows that there has been a low number of heavy vehicle crashes since cameras started operating.
+Infringement data for typical speed offences in the 24 average speed enforcement lengths shows a high level of compliance and a low number of infringements.

 Since our first speed camera review in 2012, we have reviewed the effectiveness of NSW speed cameras each year.
 Detailed information is available in the NSW speed camera program reviews.